Debt Ratio

 $9,750,000

-This schedule clearly identifies that land (infinite) and the building are $6.6 Million of total asset pool at cost.
-Since real estate has a low bottom threshold, worse case is that the real estate component is worth $5.5 Million of the total $6,000,000 borrowed.
+This schedule identifies that land (infinite) and the building are $6.6 million of the total asset pool at cost.
+Since real estate has a low bottom threshold, the worst case is that the real estate component is worth $5.5 million of the total $6,000,000 borrowed.
 The balance is for the other assets that are currently generating money in the form of revenue.
-Therefore the debt ratio is not really unrealistic given the details.
+Therefore, the debt ratio is not unrealistic given the details.
 Furthermore, there is a depreciation schedule for the respective assets in the notes section of the financials.
 Read both sets of notes to gain an understanding of the risk position associated with the long-term debt ratio.

 Experience has taught me that accumulated depreciation rises quickly as a percentage of total assets at cost and then slowly increases towards the total asset cost over the remaining life of the asset(s).
-With the above example, this business is well along in its maturity and most likely the real estate represents a majority of value related to fixed assets.
-The best way to discover the details is to look at the tax return’s depreciation schedules which also lists the assets in detail, their respective purchase date book and tax depreciation.
-This report really clarifies the respective individual assets.
+With the above example, this business is well along in its maturity, and most likely, the real estate represents a majority of value related to fixed assets.
+The best way to discover the details is to look at the tax return’s depreciation schedules, which also list the assets in detail, their respective purchase date book and tax depreciation.
+This report clarifies the respective individual assets.

 Long-Term Liabilities